The eSports revolution is here – what does it mean for education?

-Although many sports fans might not realise it, some of the biggest sporting events of the past five years have involved organised competitive videogame playing called eSports.
+Although many sports fans might not realise it, some of the biggest sporting events of the past five years have involved organised competitive video gaming called eSports.
 The most successful eSports players and teams complete on a professional basis for massive prize money in front of arena crowds of thousands of paying spectators, bolstered by audiences of millions of online viewers.

 For example, there were more than 200 million concurrent viewers for the 2018 championship finals of the League of Legends, and more than 40 million players participated in online qualifiers for the Fortnite World Cup last year, competing for $30 million in prize money.